Rattanakosin Kingdom (1782–1932): Threats from western powers

 King Chulalongkorn sent another Siamese expedition to subjugate the Haws at the Plain of Jars in 1884–1885 but the campaign was disastrous.
 The Siamese court then took a more serious approach on the Chinese insurgents.
-Freshly-modernized Siamese regiments were sent to suppress the Haws and to take control of the frontier in 1885.
+Freshly modernized Siamese regiments were sent to suppress the Haws and to take control of the frontier in 1885.
 Chaomuen Waiworanat (later Chaophraya Surasak Montri) took a commanding position at Muang Xon to pacify Houaphanh and then proceed to Muang Thaeng in Sipsong Chuthai.
 However, Siamese forces faced resistance from Đèo Văn Trị, son of Đèo Văn Sinh the White Tai ruler of Muang Lay, who was closely allied with the Black Flags.
-These events coincided with the arrival of Auguste Pavie, a Parti Colonial advocate, in February 1887 to assume the position of the French consul in Luang Phrabang.
+These events coincided with the arrival of Auguste Pavie, a French colonialist advocate, in February 1887 to assume the position of the French consul in Luang Phrabang.
 Unable to go further, Waiworanat ended his campaign in April 1887, taking Haw and Tai captives, among them the brothers of Đèo Văn Trị to Bangkok.
 The enraged Đèo Văn Trị led the Black Flag Army to seize and plunder Luang Phrabang in June 1887.
 Auguste Pavie rescued King Ounkham of Luang Phrabang and took him on a canoe to Bangkok.
 The French took this opportunity to enter and occupy Sipsong Chuthai, which Siam had attempted to claim.
 After arguments between Surasak Montri and Pavie, it was agreed in 1888 that French Indochina received Sipsong Chuthai while Siam retained Houaphanh.